joseferrerh/invoices-leanautomation/README.md

   - "MAILBOX": "mail@domain.com"
   - "INVOICES_DIR": "Invoices"

-> An additional task is included for those cases in which the invoices have been included into AirTable with STATUS=New and with the Invoices Files included as attachments.

 ### Invoices From AirTable

-This task is used if you allow the user to upload the invoices directly to AirTable.
-Those invoices must be sent to DocDigitizer

-They are retrieved from AirTable, the pdf file is donwloaded and a request with that invoice file is send to DocDigitizer
+Use this task if your users upload invoices directly to Airtable.
+Those invoices are retrieved from Airtable, the PDF file is downloaded, and a request with that invoice file is then sent to DocDigitizer.

 ## Scheduled Tasks

-Once the invoices has been sent to docDigitizer, two tasks are executed under an schedule:
+Once invoices are sent to DocDigitizer, two tasks are executed under an schedule:

   - Invoices Update DocumentID in AirTable
   - Invoices Update Document Details in AirTable